Have you ever made faux stained glass / suncatcher window displays with your children? This is a nice easy craft activity that toddlers can help with.

 6. Jewellery!

 There are three types of jewellery eggs here.
 The first (large green) one is fake pearls and tiny clear beads.
 The second (bottom yellow) one is using up the pieces of a broken bracelet.
 (Both of these were included in a bag of crafting goodness that a friend gave to me a few weeks back.
 Thanks!)
 And the third one is using the bibs and bobs from an old and broken hanging mobile.
-I thought this would be a good way to bring these pieces to life in another form.

 Word of warning – this sort of jewellery is a choking hazard.
 JJ (my eldest, at 2 years and 9 months) is no longer in the mouthing phase, so I was comfortable letting her use these for crafting under supervision.
 However use your discretion as to whether this would be suitable for your own child.